 The stratified random sample of noninstitutionalized Medicare beneficiaries 65 years of age and older was drawn from 50 primary sampling units (PSUs), 38 urban and 12 rural.
 Stratification was by gender and three age groups (65-74, 75-84, 85 or older).

-Extent of Processing: ICPSR data undergo a confidentiality review and are altered when necessary to limit the risk of disclosure.
+1999-01-21 ICPSR data undergo a confidentiality review and are altered when necessary to limit the risk of disclosure.
 ICPSR also routinely creates ready-to-go data files along with setups in the major statistical software formats as well as standard codebooks to accompany the data.
 In addition to these procedures, ICPSR performed the following processing steps for this data collection: